BBC News (British TV channel): BBC One, BBC Two and BBC World News simulcasts

-BBC Breakfast has been simulcast since its launch in 2000 on BBC One and BBC News, replacing the individual breakfast shows that had run on both channels.
+BBC Breakfast was simulcast since its launch in 2000 until 2025 on BBC One and BBC News, replacing the individual breakfast shows that had run on both channels.
 Since May 2006 until 17 March 2020, the simulcast generally ran from 06:00 until 08:30 during the week.
 Breakfast on BBC One continued from MediaCityUK until 09:15 with entertainment and features, whilst BBC News usually went to Business Live until 09:00 and reverted to its traditional format from 09:00.
 Since 18 March 2020, the COVID-19 pandemic has caused changes to these arrangements.
 Business Live, which had become Worklife, is no longer on air.
 Weekdays, BBC Breakfast ran runs until 09:00 on both BBC One and the BBC News Channel and there is then an hour of news, which was called the BBC News at Nine, on both channels.
 This continued as the first half of two hours of programming on the BBC News Channel, the second hour was usually taken by BBC Two presented by Victoria Derbyshire on Mondays to Wednesdays and was generally by Annita McVeigh on the other two days of the week.

 BBC Two simulcasts the News Channel on weekday mornings from 09:00 until 12:15 or 13:00.
 Coverage switches to BBC One in the form of the simulcast BBC News at One.
 The BBC News at One may be broadcast on BBC One only however during periods of breaking news or major announcements in the House of Commons carried only on the News Channel, if it's an international story coverage will switch for the hour to simulcast with BBC World News.
 A similar arrangement applies for the BBC News at Six, generally simulcast on both BBC One and the News Channel but, as ever, subject to change for breaking news for the News Channel.